rangle/ngCourse2/handout/components/app_structure/passing_data_into_components.md

 # Passing Data into a Component

 The `inputs` attribute defines a set of parameters that can be passed down from the component's parent.
-For example, we can modify the `Hello` component such that `name` can be configured by the parent.
+For example, we can modify the `Hello` component so that `name` can be configured by the parent.

 ```js
 import {Component} from '@angular/core';